wellingtonmwadali/Image-Generation-App/README.md

 - `client`: Contains the frontend code built with React and Vite.
 - `server`: Includes the backend code using Express and MongoDB for handling API requests.

-## Deployment

-To deploy the application to a production environment, follow the deployment instructions based on your preferred hosting service.
-For instance, you can use platforms like Heroku, AWS, or Vercel.

 ## Contributing

 We welcome contributions to improve this AI Image Generation Web App.
 If you find any issues or have ideas for enhancements, feel free to submit a pull request.